andrewpapa/andrewpapa.github.io/research_bioml.md

 ---

-## Computational Biology Research

 My research involves the application of Machine Learning (ML) and Bioinformatic methods to large and diverse datasets, with the goal of tackling concrete questions in cancer biology.
-The data types I work with are, predominantly, single-cell and bulk sequencing datasets (e.g. scRNA-seq/scATAC-seq), spatial transcriptomics datasets (e.g. Xenium, CosMx) and increasingly imaging modalities (specifically H&Es).
+The data types I work with are, predominantly, single-cell and bulk sequencing datasets (e.g. scRNA-seq/scATAC-seq), spatial transcriptomics datasets (e.g. Xenium, CosMx) and increasingly imaging modalities (specifically, H&Es).

 I particularly enjoy the challenge of turning biological questions into tangible and actionable ML/computational tasks.

 ### Modelling data to gain insights to biology

-In broad terms, the majority of my day-to-day work can be described as applying ML approaches to datasets in order to infer latent structures, which can then be used to probe or answer specific biological questions.
+In broad terms, the majority of my day-to-day work can be described as applying ML approaches to infer latent structures from biological datasets, in order to to probe or answer specific biological questions.
 Recent examples of this include:

  - **Alignment of pre-clinical models with human tumours.**
-   Key questions in pre-clinical cancer modelling (e.g. GEMM models) include: to what extent do models recapitulate key events in human cancers, and how do we rank different models of of a given cancer?
-To begin to answer this, I have developed a framework that compares celltype-specific gene programs across species.
+   Two important questions in pre-clinical cancer modelling (e.g. GEMM models) include: how well do models recapitulate key events in human cancers, and how do we rank different models of of a given cancer?
+To begin to answer these, I have developed a framework that compares celltype-specific gene programs across species.
 This uses scRNA-seq datasets together with matrix-factorization algorithms (e.g. NMF or archetypal analysis), optimal transport and protein-language models (e.g. ESM2).